awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/as-process-shutdown.md

 ## \(Optional\) Delete the Launch Configuration<a name="as-shutdown-lbs-delete-lc-cli"></a>

-Note that you can skip this step if you want to keep the launch configuration for future use\.
+You can skip this step to keep the launch configuration for future use\.

 **To delete the launch configuration using the console**